 It is regarded as one of the deadliest animals on the planet and with one sting can cause paralysis, cardiac arrest, and death in under three minutes.
 The first person to survive a box jellyfish sting was a 10-year-old Australian girl in 2010.

-Tiburonia granrojo, colloquially known as “big red” jellyfish, is a deep-sea invertebrate that can have a bell diameter up to 2 feet 6 inches.
+Tiburonia granrojo, colloquially known as “big red” jellyfish, is a deep-sea invertebrate that can have a bell diameter of up to 2 feet 6 inches.
 This jellyfish lives at depths 2000-4800 feet below sea level and is found off the coasts of Japan, Hawaii, Baja California, and western North America.

 The big red jellyfish does not have stinging tentacles but has four to seven thick arms that are used to capture prey.

 The earliest sighting of a Tiburonia granrojo was in 1993 and like many deep-sea creatures, much is still unknown.
-What is known about big red jellyfish primarily comes from data and pictures collected using a remote-control submarine deep in the ocean.
+What is known about big red jellyfish primarily comes from data and pictures collected using a remote-controlled submarine deep in the ocean.

-Black sea nettle jellyfish can have a bell size up to 3 feet in diameter and can have tentacles up to 25 feet long.
+Black sea nettle jellyfish can have a bell size of up to 3 feet in diameter and can have tentacles up to 25 feet long.
 This jellyfish is rarely observed in nature and was not officially classified as a species until 1997.
 The black sea nettle when sighted is often seen with the Pacific butterfish.